Gladys in Wonderland, a laugh-out-loud comedy of senior home antics

 I kept smiling throughout and applaud the hard work that went into their acting and costumes, as well as the stage, lighting and sound.

-The company did a lot with little budget, but the greatest sets in the world cannot compete with the back-drop of our very own Okanagan Lakeand those stunning mountains from Kalala Organic Estate Winery, on the upper bench of West Kelowna.
+The company did a lot with a small budget, but the greatest sets in the world cannot compete with the back-drop of our very own Okanagan Lake and those stunning mountains from Kalala Organic Estate Winery on the upper bench of West Kelowna.

-Friday’s performance begins at 6:30 p.m. then Saturday and Sunday at 2 p.m.
+Friday’s performance begins at 6:30pm, Saturday and Sunday performances begin at 2pm.

 Anna Jacyszyn is an award-winning jazz singer.